callmephilip/jurassic/docs/get-started.md

 # What is Jurassic?

-Jurassic lets you write and ship software in Jupyter notebooks using Deno.
+Jurassic lets you build and ship software in Jupyter notebooks using Deno.
 It's inspired by [nbdev](https://nbdev.fast.ai/) and is made possible by [Deno Jupyter kernel](https://docs.deno.com/runtime/reference/cli/jupyter/).